Ilyas Khan: Early life

-Ilyas Tariq Khan was raised in Lancashire (North West England).
+Ilyas Tariq Khan was raised in Lancashire, England.
 His grandparents emigrated to Britain in the 1930s.
-His early schooling was in the old Lancashire Pennine mill towns of Haslingden and then Accrington.
+His early schooling was in the old Lancashire Pennine mill towns of Haslingden, at Haslingden Grammar School, and then Accrington.

 When Khan was at the University of London’s School of Oriental and African Studies, he stayed at Netherhall House, an Opus Dei student hall of residence.
 Although he was born a Muslim whilst at Netherhall House he became interested in Catholicism and especially the work of 20th century theologian Hans Urs von Balthasar and of John Henry Newman.

-Business and academic career
+Career

 Khan is a merchant banker by training and started his career at the London firm of J. Henry Schroder Wagg & Co.
+Ltd.

-Ltd. He was also the owner of the English football team Accrington Stanley and the founder and publisher of the Asia Literary Review.
+In 2009, Khan acquired the English football team Accrington Stanley, preventing it from going into bankruptcy.
+He is the founder and publisher of the Asia Literary Review.

 Khan remains the non executive senior partner of Stanhill Capital Partners, a merchant banking business with a focus on natural resources which he founded in 1998, during the 20 years (1989–2009) he spent living and working in Hong Kong.
 He was also one of the founding directors of Australia-based White Energy Company.

-Khan has published on the subject of Quantum Information Processing, and in 2015 he founded Cambridge Quantum Computing, which builds tools for the commercialisation of quantum technologies with a focus on quantum software and quantum cybersecurity.
+Khan has published on the subject of Quantum Information Processing, and in 2014 he founded Cambridge Quantum Computing, which builds tools for the commercialisation of quantum technologies with a focus on quantum software and quantum cybersecurity.
 In December 2021 Cambridge Quantum Computing merged with Honeywell Quantum Solutions to form Quantinuum one of the world’s leading quantum computing companies, and Khan remained as CEO.
 Khan is the largest shareholder after Honeywell.
 In 2023 Khan became Vice-Chairman and Chief Product Officer of Quantinuum.

 He was closely associated with St Edmund's College, Cambridge and also Judge Business School, where he was the "Leader in Residence".
 His special interests include philanthropy and Wittgenstein, and he is a member of the British Wittgenstein Society.

 Khan has lectured and published papers on Ludwig Wittgenstein, among other subjects.

+In June 2026, Quantinuum listed on the US Nasdaq stock exchange, with a market valuation of $16 billion.
+It was reported that at the time Khan remained the largest individual shareholder holding 15% of the company's equity, valuing his shareholding at over $2 billion.